 The board is just the beginning.
 Whether you're just getting started snowboarding, an intermediate rider, or an experienced shredder, it pays to invest in quality snowboarding safety gear.
 If you're new to boarding, protective gear will keep you safe as you learn proper stance on the snowboard and how to side slip, edge, and carve.
 As you gain experience, good snowboarding protective gear will help protect your head, wrists, and tailbone from injury while you gain the confidence to learn new tricks and take your turn in the terrain park or pipe.

 We're here to help you gear up with good quality protective gear designed for snowboarding, including helmets, goggles, protective gloves with wrist guards, padded shorts, and more!
-Learn more about protective gear for snowboarding below.
+Scroll down for more about protective gear for snowboarding.

 “Wear a helmet.”
 You know this, otherwise, why would you be on SportsProtective.com?
 Thankfully, you’ve come to realize that you have but one brain and, without a helmet appropriate for snowboarding, your brain and everything it does for you is at risk.
 Nobody should bet their brain that they can do something spectacular on a snowboard.
 Please wear a helmet.